mdjibril/qaapal/README.md

 # NSQ Portal v1.0.5

 A professional AI-powered assessment report generator for the National Skills Qualification (NSQ) framework.
-This application allows assessors to select Performance Criteria (PC) from a structured database and use Generative AI (Gemini, Groq, or OpenRouter) to synthesize professional technical narratives.
+This application allows assessors to select Performance Criteria (PC) from a structured database and use Generative AI (Gemini, Groq, or OpenRouter) to synthesize professional technical narratives..

 ## 🚀 Features